barumau/pandunia/engli/index.md

 - Pandunia is simpler and easier than naturally evolved international languages like English, Chinese, French and Arabic.
 - As a constructed language, Pandunia is completely regular – there are no exceptions.
 - Pandunia is truly international!
-Words of Pandunia are world words, which are borrowed from many languages all across the globe, including the top-10 most widely spoken languages of the world.
+  Words of Pandunia are world words, which are borrowed from many languages around the world, including (but not restricted to) the top-10 most widely spoken languages of the world.

 ## Learning material